mfloriani/SDL_BSM/README.md

 # Level Design

-To design the levels I used a tool named Tiled.
-Using some components provided by the tool I defined the following objects:
+To design the levels I used a tool named Tiled that provided some tools that I used to define the following objects:

 * Walls
 * Player initial position
 * Enemies initial position
 * Enemies patrol route

-When the level was ready I exported .lua file that is loaded and parsed by the game to draw and set all game objects for the level.
+Then when the level was ready I exported .lua file to be loaded and parsed by the game.

+Below a level design inside Tiled:

-Level desing in Tiled with the components mentioned above [![Level Design](Assets/level-design.png)]
+[![Level Design](Assets/level-design.png)]

-Level loaded in the game (debug mode)
+Then the same level loaded in the game (in debug mode)

 [![Debug Mode](Assets/debug-mode.png)]

 In blue the walls used by the line of sight (LOS) system.
-In green the colliders.
+In green the box colliders.
-In purple the enemies patrol routes.
+In purple the enemy patrol route.
 In red the direction and field of view (FOV).

 # Pathfinding

-To move the enemies through the level I used the A* algorithm to navigate on a navgraph created whenever the level is loaded always considering the walls there defined.
+To move the enemies through the level I used the A* algorithm to navigate on a navgraph.

-In light blue the navgraph compose by the nodes and edges:
+The navgraph is created based on level data loaded from the .lua file.

+Below a sample of the level with the navgraph highlighted in light blue:

 [![Navgraph](Assets/navgraph.png)]

 # Finite State Machine and Steering Behaviors

-I implemented a FSM for the enemies actions based on the following list:
+To define the enemies' actions I implemented an FSM with the following states:

-* Global (special state that is always executed)
+* Global (a special state that is always executed)
 * Idle
 * Patrol
 * Chase